Conference on College Composition and Communication Logo

 An LCD projector with accompanying screen, microphone, and sound patch will be provided in all presentation rooms.
 No other media equipment will be provided.
 Presenters should bring a personal device along with any connection dongles to present slides or other materials.

-The WiFi bandwidth in the Spokane Convention Center and the Davenport Grand will not be sufficient to present streaming video.
+The WiFi bandwidth in the Baltimore Convention Center will not be sufficient to present streaming video.
 Please bring your presentation materials and slides on your personal device.
 Remote presentation is not allowed.

 NCTE Event Policies